 Step 1: Determine when you want to retire.

 Figuring out your retirement age is the first thing you need for your computation.
 It is a rather contentious matter because you'll need to determine whether you want to retire young or not.
 The five years between 55 and 60, for example, can make a huge difference financially.

 This age puts you in a more advantageous position physically speaking because you get more time to freely enjoy and reap the benefits of your life’s hard work.
 Although certain age-related conditions may already start creeping up on you, you would still be in generally good enough shape to continue with activities that interest you such as sports and travel.

-Those who set their retirement age at 55 usually want to free themselves from life-long corporate bonds at the soonest possible time, allowing them time to do what they truly love.
-Unless you are confident that you have enough financial safeguards to sustain your expenses throughout your retirement, however, it could be a bit more challenging and costly, the earlier you retire.
+Those who set their retirement age at 55 usually want to free themselves from life-long corporate bonds at the soonest possible time, allowing them time to seek the joy of wellbeing.
+However, you must be confident that you have enough financial safeguards to sustain your expenses throughout your retirement.
+Otherwise, it could be a bit more challenging and costly to retire early.

 The obvious advantage, should you delay your retirement to a later age, is that it’s going to give you more time to prepare for when you do finally retire.
 The longer you put it off, the bigger the output will be for your pension.
 So, while you may not have as much opportunity to do more of the physically demanding activities, you can still enjoy a lot of other alternatives such as light travel.

 Inevitably, there will be a difference between your expected retirement income from your various fund sources and the actual retirement expenses.
-You need to be able to determine this difference in order to have a clear picture of how much you will need to save for retirement.
+You need to learn this difference to have a clear picture of how much you will need to save for retirement.